julianryorex/gitcreate-automated/README.md

 ## Running the bash script:
 <bash_script_name> <project_folder_name> <project_name> [<'p'> (if private repo)]

-I will work on further generalizing the script (storing paths in another file)
+I will further generalize the script such as storing paths in another file.